What is OpenEXI?

 The Nagasena Tutorial provides a concise yet comprehensive step-by-step guide to implementing EXI in your applications.
 It is accompanied by fully commented, working program code.
 Both the tutorial and the demonstration UI were developed by Dennis Dawson.

-The implementation effort is led by Takuki Kamiya, in the hope that a solid open source implementation will catalyze EXI's adoption in many user communities.
+The implementation effort is motivated and sustanied in the hope that a solid open source implementation will catalyze EXI's adoption in many user communities.

 Why not use GZip instead of EXI?